Anurag-singh-RBU/Planet-Shadyxui/README.md

 1️⃣ Install the required dependencies.
 2️⃣ Copy all the 3D model files into /public/planet/.
-3️⃣ Create EarthCanvas.jsx or EarthCanvas.jsx component.
+3️⃣ Create EarthCanvas.jsx or EarthCanvas.tsx component.
 4️⃣ Import the component into your page.
 5️⃣ Enjoy the Vibe !!